au-nlp/project-milestone-p2-group-9/README.md

 - We've discovered a podcast dataset that also features rounds.
 It includes a simple episode summary, the text of each round's speech, and the speaker's identity and name.
 Similar to SPoRC, we believe it's well-suited as an expansion dataset.
 Here's the link: https://github.com/zcgzcgzcg1/MediaSum
   - It is a large JSON file (4.45GB), with text quality slightly higher than the SPoRC dataset.
 We can process it using methods very similar to those used for the main dataset.

-### Data Handling Plan
-- We verified feasibility through prototype scripts that:
-  - Convert `.jsonl.gz` → `.csv` using chunked reading (`pandas` + `tqdm`).
-  - Filter only `host` and `guest` roles.
-  - Clean text by removing empty or pure punctuational and ultra-short turns.
-- Early experiments indicate that, with chunked reading and selective filtering, the dataset can be processed efficiently on standard machines (<16 GB RAM).

 ---

 ## Methods